Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 Global Oil Price

 Global oil prices are influenced by multiple factors, including production levels, international conflicts, and shifts in demand due to economic conditions.
 OPEC+ plays a significant role in regulating supply, as its members often agree on production quotas to balance prices.
-For example, if they decide to cut production, prices generally rise, whereas increasing production can lead to a price decline.
+For example, if they cut production, prices generally rise; increasing production can lead to a price decline.

 Another critical factor is geopolitical tensions.
 Events such as wars or sanctions on oil-producing nations can disrupt supply chains, leading to price spikes.
 On the other hand, technological advancements or the discovery of new oil reserves can ease supply constraints and stabilise prices.

 These global trends have a particularly significant impact in Pakistan.
-The country imports a substantial portion of its crude oil, meaning fluctuations in global prices directly affect the cost of petrol.
-As a result, higher international prices translate to increased import bills and elevated local prices of petrol.
-This, in turn, drives up transportation costs, affects the prices of goods and services, and fuels inflation.
+The country imports a substantial share of its crude oil, so fluctuations in global prices directly affect petrol prices.
+As a result, higher international prices translate into higher import bills and higher local petrol prices.
+This, in turn, increases transportation costs, raises prices of goods and services, and fuels inflation.
 However, when global oil prices decline, it provides some relief to consumers and businesses, helping to stabilise the economy.

 Moreover, currency exchange rates add another layer of complexity.
 Since oil is typically traded in US dollars, a weaker Pakistani rupee against the dollar can amplify the impact of rising global oil prices, making imports even more expensive.